 - The owner of an unsafe property

 This area of liability is where wrongful death can begin to get confusing to people who don't work within the legal profession every day.
-There will be questions surrounding whether a duty of care was owed to your loved one by the responsible party, and whether that party carelessly neglected that duty of care.
+There will be questions surrounding whether a duty of care was owed to your loved one by the responsible party and whether that party carelessly neglected that duty of care.
 There will be questions about whether reasonable standards were met or ignored, and whether that caused your loved one's death.
-The lawyers at The Kelleher Firm will review all of these issues and others.
+The lawyers at Kelleher Law will review all of these issues and others.

 Certain things define the parameters of a wrongful death claim.
 Chief among them are the following factors:

 - The death was someone else's fault.
 Your loved one's death must have been caused by someone else's carelessness, directly.
-In technical terms, this involves showing that a certain duty owed to your loved one was breached, and that the violation of the duty caused death.
-For example, a manufacturer has a duty to warn you of the dangers involved with proper use of their product.
-If they did not provide warning, and the dangerous defect kills someone, then that manufacturer may have breached a duty to the consumer.
+In technical terms, this involves showing that a certain duty owed to your loved one was breached and that the violation of the duty caused death.
+For example, a manufacturer has a duty to warn you of the dangers involved with the proper use of their product.
+If they did not provide a warning, and the dangerous defect kills someone, then that manufacturer may have breached a duty to the consumer.

 - Your claim falls within the timeline allowed.
 Lawsuits must be filed within a certain amount of time from the date of death.
 Our attorneys know these statutes of limitation and we can tell you if you have an eligible claim.

 - The death resulted in losses or other things that are eligible for damages.
 Another essential element is demonstrating the losses and harm caused by the death.
-These are the things listed in sections above, such as loss of financial contributions and companionship.
+These are the things listed in the sections above, such as loss of financial contributions and companionship.

 If you are wondering if you have a claim, don't feel as though you have to figure all this out on your own.
 Our lawyers are here to determine if the right elements are present.

-At The Kelleher Firm, we know this situation is about more than money to your family.
+At Kelleher Law, we know this situation is about more than money to your family.
 It's not about revenge or evening the score.
 We know it cannot undo the grief and the loss.
 As lawyers who have been resolving these claims for many years, we have also witnessed the power these lawsuits have to hold the responsible person accountable.
-Accountability for a wrongful death can alleviate some of the pain you may be feeling.
+Accountability for wrongful death can alleviate some of the pain you may be feeling.
 And the compensation award can help you pay for the actual expenses caused by your loved one's passing.

 We are driven by providing outstanding legal services.
-Not only do we have the skills, experience and resources to handle these claims adeptly, we have the passion to represent our clients to the full extent of our abilities.
+Not only do we have the skills, experience, and resources to handle these claims adeptly, we have the passion to represent our clients to the full extent of our abilities.
 We will not stop fighting for you.

 As lawyers with decades' worth of experience, we are extensively familiar with how wrongful death cases are handled in Florida.
 You can rely on us as your trusted advocates during a time when you may feel like no one else is looking out for your family's best interest.